Slave states and free states: California

-End of Non-Penal Slavery
+End of slave/free devide

 At the start of the Civil War, there were 34 states in the United States, 15 of which were slave states.
 Eleven of these slave states, after conventions devoted to the topic, issued declarations of secession from the United States, created the Confederate States of America, and were represented in the Confederate Congress.
 The slave states that stayed in the Union – Maryland, Missouri, Delaware, and Kentucky (called border states) – retained their representatives in the U.S. Congress.
 By the time the Emancipation Proclamation was issued in 1863, Tennessee was already under Union control.
 Accordingly, the Proclamation applied only in the 10 remaining Confederate states.
 During the war, abolition of slavery was required by President Abraham Lincoln for readmission of Confederate states.

 The U.S. Congress, after the departure of the powerful Southern contingent in 1861, was generally abolitionist: in a plan endorsed by Abraham Lincoln, slavery in the District of Columbia, which the Southern contingent had protected, was abolished in 1862.

 In Southern states, freedom for slaves typically followed the Union army's gaining control of an area.
 The Emancipation Proclamation declared all enslaved people in areas then under Confederate control free, but, in practice, freedom required either slaves reaching Union lines or Union forces reaching their area.
 As Union forces advanced from January 1, 1863, to June 19, 1865, slaves were freed.

 West Virginia did not abolish slavery in its first proposed constitution of 1861, though it did ban the importation of slaves.
 In 1863, voters approved the Willey Amendment, which provided for gradual abolition of slavery, with the last enslaved people scheduled to be freed in 1884.
 On February 3, 1865, the state legislature approved immediate abolition.

 The Restored Government of Virginia – the Unionist government that governed the limited territory then under Union control that had not left to form West Virginia – voted to end slavery at a constitutional convention on March 10, 1864.
 Arkansas, part of which came under Union control by 1864, adopted an anti-slavery constitution on March 16, 1864.
 Louisiana – much of which had been under Union control since 1862 – abolished slavery through a new state constitution approved by voters September 5, 1864.
 The border states of Maryland (November 1, 1864) and Missouri (January 11, 1865) abolished slavery before the war's end.
 The Union-occupied state of Tennessee abolished slavery by popular vote on a constitutional amendment that took effect February 22, 1865.

-However, slavery legally persisted in Delaware, Kentucky, and (to a very limited extent, due to a trade ban but continued gradual abolition) New Jersey, until the Thirteenth Amendment to the United States Constitution abolished slavery throughout the United States, except as punishment for a crime, on December 18, 1865, ending the distinction between slave and free states.
+However, slavery legally persisted in Delaware, Kentucky, and (to a very limited extent, due to a trade ban but continued gradual abolition) New Jersey, until, on December 18, 1865, the Thirteenth Amendment to the United States Constitution abolished slavery throughout the United States, except as punishment for a crime, ending the distinction between slave and free states.